 However, the island’s top sight was easily the Venetian castle towering atop a steep rock, 500ft above sea level.
 It’s considered one of the most impressive castles in Crete, so like most of our fellow passengers, Shannon and I opted to make the climb to the top instead of lounging around on the beach.

 The climb was tough in the mid-day heat, but we were rewarded with incredible views of the sea from every corner of the castle.

 The island itself exploded with colorful flora and fauna and had tremendous views of our next stop, Balos Island.
 By the time we climbed back down, the ship was blasting its departure horn.

 Our next stop at the Balos lagoon was all about relaxation.
 Like Elafonissi the day before, the beach area was a vast lagoon with several different beach areas.
 Deciding to forgo the more crowded umbrella and beach chair area, we found a quiet area off to the side of the main beach and spread out our towels to relax for a while.

-It was a splendid way to spend an afternoon and we had almost three hours to relax on Balos before it was time to head back to Kissamos for the drive back to Chania.
-That night we packed up a little before heading to dinner excited to be moving over to our fancy hotel the next morning.
+It was a splendid way to spend an afternoon.
+We enjoyed nearly three hours of relaxation time on Balos before it was time to head back to Kissamos for the drive back to Chania.

 A Vacation from the Vacation

-After unpacking in our new digs, we headed down to the harbor to grab some lunch and finally took a walk around the Venetian walls of the harbor and out to the lighthouse to get a look at the view from over there.
+We settled into our fancy new digs, then grabbed lunch in the harbor.
+Later, we finally took a stroll around the harbor’s Venetian walls and out to the lighthouse.
 Chania’s architecture has a strong Venetian-Turkish influence which really adds to its charm.

 The town was also heavily bombed during WWII and some of its unique atmosphere is due to a variety of nearly demolished buildings being reinvented as shops and restaurants.